devonfw-tutorials/katacoda-scenarios-dev/135_devon4j-http-rest-client_devon4j-http-rest-client/step7.md

-Now, after configuration you have to start the client application.
+Now, after configuration you have to build and then start the client application.